Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > - Output: Map shows earthquakes that occurred within the last 24 hours within this radius of the chosen location.

     > **Update Frequency**
-    > - Default: 1000 seconds (In task 30 sec were stated.
-However, we felt that it is quite annoying if the pages refreshes every 30 seconds and so we decided for a default value of 1000 sec -> 16.6 min)
+    > - Default: 1000 seconds (In task 30 seconds were stated.
+However, this did not make sense in our specific case as the USGS data is only updated every 60 seconds.
+Additionally, we felt that it is quite annoying if the pages refreshes every 30 seconds which is why we decided for a default value of 1000 sec -> 16.6 min.)
     > - Input: Value from range (min: 10; max:1000; step:10)
     > - Output: Page reloads automatically after the defined time has passed.
+By default, the page refresh is disabled and can manually be enabled by the user.

 ## 6. Class Definition